wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 * Show the list of the configuration properties with modified values by clicking the code icon in the top-right corner.

-## Examine the Proxies Health and Usage with the Operations for Applications Usage Integration
+## Examine the Proxies Health and Usage with the Tanzu Observability Usage Integration

-The Operations for Applications Usage integration includes the predefined **Operations for Applications Service and Proxy Data** dashboard, which contains the **Proxies: Overview** and the **Proxy Troubleshooting** sections.
+The Tanzu Observability Usage integration includes the predefined **Tanzu Observability Service and Proxy Data** dashboard, which contains the **Proxies: Overview** and the **Proxy Troubleshooting** sections.
 These two sections comprise of charts based on the [proxy internal metrics](#proxy-internal-metrics) for examining the health of the proxies in your environment.

 You can navigate to this dashboard in two ways:
-- Select **Dashboards > All Dashboards** and search for the **Operations for Applications Service and Proxy Data** dashboard.
+- Select **Dashboards > All Dashboards** and search for the **Tanzu Observability Service and Proxy Data** dashboard.
 - On the Proxies Browser page, click **Usage and Proxies Data Dashboard**.

 ### Proxies Overview

-This section of the **Operations for Applications Service and Proxy Data** dashboard includes a number of charts that show general information about the proxies in your environment, such as the rate at which each proxy receives points, the rate at which each proxy sends points to Operations for Applications, any queued or blocked points, and more.
+This section of the **Tanzu Observability Service and Proxy Data** dashboard includes a number of charts that show general information about the proxies in your environment, such as the rate at which each proxy receives points, the rate at which each proxy sends points to Tanzu Observability, any queued or blocked points, and more.

 ![proxy health](images/proxy_health_example.png)